Meta Business Manager Setup in 2026

 Under Company Information, you will also find the Business Options section.
 Under “Two-Step Authentication” select “All” from the drop-down menu.
 This means that anyone who wants to access the BM must authenticate themselves with 2FA.
 This is the best protection against misuse of your advertising accounts.

-Add the company information
+Adding the company information

 All components of your Business Manager are called “assets.”
-These include advertising accounts, pixels, Facebook pages, and Instagram accounts.
+These include advertising accounts, Meta pixels, Facebook pages, and Instagram accounts.

 Click on the blue button: “+ Invite people”.